-[Editor’s note: This story was previously published in October 2018.
-It has since been updated and republished to reflect new information.]
+[Editor’s note: “9 Hot Stocks to Buy Now” was previously published in August 2019.
+It has since been updated to include the most relevant information available.]

-While there might be reasons for caution overall — higher interest rates, trade war concerns — more opportunities exist as well.
+While there might be reasons for caution overall — inverted yield curve, trade war concerns — more opportunities exist as well.

 This more and more looks like a “stockpicker’s market.”
-For those stockpickers, here are 10 stocks to buy that look particularly attractive at the moment.
+For those stockpickers, here are nine stocks to buy that look particularly attractive.

 I’m as surprised as anyone that Exxon Mobil Corporation (NYSE:XOM) makes this list.
 I’ve long been skeptical toward XOM.
 The internal hedge between upstream and downstream operations makes Exxon stock a surprisingly poor play on higher oil prices.
-Overall, it leads XOM to stay relatively rangebound — as it has been for basically a decade now.
+Overall, that leads XOM to stay relatively rangebound, as it has been for basically a decade now.

-But price matters.
-And XOM is at its lowest levels in more than two years after a steady decline since late January.
-With the dividend over 4% and a 15.9x forward price-earnings (P/E) multiple, Exxon Mobil stock looks like a value play.
-Meanwhile, management is forecasting that earnings can double by 2025, adding a modest growth component to the story.
+With the dividend yield just below 5% and a 15.6 times forward price-earnings (P/E) multiple, Exxon Mobil stock looks like a value play.
+Meanwhile, management is forecasting that the company’s earnings can double by 2025, adding a modest growth component to the story.

 Nathan’s Famous (NATH)

-In this market, recommending a restaurant owner — let alone a hot dog restaurant owner — might seem silly at best.
-But there’s a strong bull case for Nathan’s Famous, Inc. (NASDAQ:NATH) at the moment.
+In this market, recommending a restaurant owner, let alone a hot dog restaurant owner, might seem silly at best.
+But there’s a strong bull case for Nathan’s Famous, Inc. (NASDAQ:NATH).

-NATH, too, has seen a steady decline since late 2018.
+NATH, too, has mostly seen a steady decline since late 2018, although it’s rebounded slightly in recent weeks.
 The stock touched a 52-week (and all-time) high just over $100 in July 2018.
-It’s since come down about 25% … Yet the story hasn’t really changed all that much.
+It’s since come down about 30%, yet the story hasn’t really changed all that much.

-Fiscal Q2 earnings in November were solid.
+Revenues grew by just about 8% in fiscal 2018.
 The company’s agreement with John Morrell, who manufactures Nathan’s product for retail sale and Sam’s Club operations, offers huge margins, while its bottom line continues to grow.
-Foodservice sales similarly are increasing.
+Food service sales similarly are increasing.

 The restaurant business has been choppier, but it remains profitable.
-The “mostly franchised” model there is similar to those of Domino’s Pizza, Inc. (NYSE:DPZ) and Yum!
-Brands, Inc. (NYSE:YUM), among others, all of whom are getting well above-market multiples.
+The “mostly franchised” model there is similar to those of Domino’s Pizza (NYSE:DPZ) and Yum!
+Brands (NYSE:YUM), among others, all of whom are getting well above-market multiples.

 All told, Nathan’s has an attractive licensing model, which leverages revenue growth across the operating businesses.
-And yet, at 13x EV/EBITDA, the stock trades at a significant discount to peers.
-NATH has stabilized over the past few weeks, and Q3 earnings could be a catalyst for upside.
-Investors would do well to buy NATH ahead of that report.
+And yet, at 12x EV/EBITDA, the stock trades at a significant discount to peers.

 Bank of America (BAC)

-Bank of America Corp (NYSE:BAC) trades at its highest levels since the financial crisis, and has gained over 120% from July 2016 lows.
-Trading has been a bit choppier of late — no surprise for a macro-sensitive stock in this market — and there’s a case, perhaps, to wait for a better entry point.
+Bank of America Corp (NYSE:BAC) is still below its 2018 high and has gained well over 100% from July 2016 lows.
+Trading has been a bit choppier of late, and there’s a case, perhaps, to wait for a better entry point.

 But I’ve liked BAC stock for some time now, and, as I wrote previously, I don’t see any reason to back off yet.
-Earnings growth should be solid for the foreseeable future, given rising interest rates and a strong economy.
+Earnings growth should be solid for the foreseeable future.

 BofA itself has executed nicely over the past few years.
-The company’s credit profile is solid and its stock has outperformed other big banks like JPMorgan Chase & Co.
-(NYSE:JPM).
-And tax reform and easing capital restrictions mean a big dividend hike could be on the way as well.
+The company’s credit profile is solid and its stock has outperformed other big banks.

 And despite the big run, it’s not as if BAC is expensive.
-The stock still trades at less than 11x 2019 EPS estimates.
+The stock still trades at less than ten times 2019 EPS estimates.
 Unless the economy turns south quickly, that seems too cheap.
 So it looks like the big run in Bank of America stock isn’t over yet.

-Roku Inc (NASDAQ:ROKU) undoubtedly is the riskiest stock on this list.
-And there certainly is a case for caution.
-The company remains unprofitable on even an Adjusted EBITDA basis.
-A 3x EV/revenue multiple isn’t cheap, but it’s a lot better than the 7x multiple assigned just a few months ago …
+Roku Inc (NASDAQ:ROKU) undoubtedly is the riskiest stock on this list, and there certainly is a case for caution.
+The company remains unprofitable and a 19x EV/revenue multiple isn’t cheap.

-But with more than 28 million active users, Roku is a fast-growing platform deserving of its high-ish multiple.
-In 2019, Roku looks to build a true content ecosystem — and from a subscriber standpoint, already has surpassed Charter Communications Inc (NASDAQ:CHTR) and trails only AT&T Inc. (NYSE:T) and Comcast Corporation (NASDAQ:CMCSA).
+But with more than 30 million active users, Roku is a fast-growing platform deserving of its high-ish multiple.
+This year, Roku looks to build a true content ecosystem, and from a subscriber standpoint, already has surpassed Charter Communications (NASDAQ:CHTR) and trails only AT&T (NYSE:T) and Comcast Corporation (NASDAQ:CMCSA).

 Margins in the platform segment are very attractive and should allow Roku to turn profitable relatively quickly.
 International markets remain largely untapped.
 There’s a case for waiting for a better entry point, or selling puts.
 But I like ROKU at these levels for the growth/high-risk portion of an investor’s portfolio.

-Down 17.2% over the past year, Brunswick Corporation (NYSE:BC) is due for a breakout.
-The boat, engine and fitness equipment manufacturer is trading around $48.50, and despite a boating sector that has roared of late, BC — the industry leader — has been mostly left out.
+Down 21% over the past year, Brunswick Corporation (NYSE:BC) is due for a breakout.
+The boat, engine and fitness equipment manufacturer is trading around $54, and despite a boating sector that has roared of late, the industry leader has been mostly left out.

 Efforts to build out a fitness business have had mixed results and may support some of the market’s skepticism toward the stock.
 But Brunswick now is spinning that business off, returning to be a boating pure-play.

 Cyclical risk is worth noting, and there are questions as to whether millennials will have the same fervor for boating as their parents.
-But at a 9x forward EPS, with earnings still growing double-digits, BC is easily worth those risks.
+But at ten times forward EPS, BC is easily worth those risks.

 And if the stock finally can break through resistance, a breakout toward $70-plus seems likely.

-This still is the most valuable drug manufacturer in the world (for now; it’s neck and neck with Novartis AG (ADR) (NYSE:NVS)).
-It trades at just 13x forward EPS, a multiple that suggests profits will stay basically flat in perpetuity.
-To top it off, PFE offers a 3.5% dividend yield.
+This still is the most valuable drug manufacturer in the world.
+It trades at just 13 times forward EPS, a multiple that suggests profits will stay basically flat in perpetuity.
+To top it off, PFE offers a 3.85% dividend yield.

 Obviously, there are risks here.
 Drug pricing continues to be subject to political scrutiny (though the spotlight seems to have dimmed of late).
 Revenue growth has flattened out of late.

-But Pfizer still is growing earnings, with adjusted EPS rising 16% last year and guidance suggesting a similar increase this year.
+But Pfizer still is growing its top line, which rose about 2% last year and 2% year-over-year in Q2.
 Tom Taulli previously cited three reasons to buy Pfizer stock — and I think he’s got it about right.

 Valmont Industries (VMI)

-Valmont Industries, Inc. (NYSE:VMI) offers a diversified portfolio — and across the board, business has been relatively weak of late.
+Valmont Industries, Inc. (NYSE:VMI) offers a diversified portfolio business and has been relatively weak across the board of late.
 The irrigation business has been hit by years of declining farm income.
 Support structures manufactured for utilities and highways have seen choppy demand due to uneven government spending.
 Mining weakness has had an impact on Valmont’s smaller businesses as well.

-Concerns about the recently imposed tariffs on steel likely have hit VMI, and sent it back to support below $150.
+Concerns about the tariffs on steel likely have hit VMI.
 But many of Valmont’s contracts are “pass-through,” which limits the direct impact of those higher costs on the company itself.
-Despite uneven demand, EPS has been growing steadily, and should do so in 2019 as well.
+Despite uneven demand, EPS has been growing steadily and should do so in 2019 as well.

 American Eagle Outfitters (AEO)

 But American Eagle has survived rather well so far, keeping comps positive and earnings stable.
-And yet this stock, too, trades at around 12x EPS, backing out its net cash.
-And American Eagle has an ace in the hole: its aerie line, which continues to grow at a breakneck pace. aerie brand comparable sales rose 27% in fiscal 2017, on top of a 23% rise the year before.
+And yet this stock, too, trades at around 11.5x EPS,.
+And American Eagle has an ace in the hole: its aerie line, which continues to grow at a breakneck pace.

 The company’s bralettes and other products clearly are taking share from L Brands Inc (NYSE:LB) unit Victoria’s Secret.
 And the e-commerce growth in that business, and for American Eagle as a whole, suggests an ability to dodge the intense pressure on mall-based retailers.

-The stock already is recovering, being one of the only on this list with a positive chart over the past year, and AEO stock should continue to perform in 2019.
+The stock already is recovering, being one of the only on this list with a positive chart over the past year, and AEO stock should continue to perform well.
 Longer-term, there’s still room for consistent growth and more upside.

 United Parcel Service (UPS)

-Meanwhile, the selloff and benefits from tax reform mean that UPS now is trading at just 12.9x the midpoint of its full-year guidance.
-And the stock yields a healthy 3.65%.
+Meanwhile, the selloff and benefits from tax reform mean that UPS now is trading at just 14 times analysts’ 2019 consensus EPS estimate.
+And the stock yields a healthy 3.44%.
 Investors clearly see a risk that growth will decelerate, but UPS stock is priced as if that deceleration is guaranteed.

-As of this writing, Vince Martin is long shares of Exxon Mobil and Nutrisystem.
+As of this writing, Vince Martin is long shares of Exxon Mobil.
 He has no positions in any other securities mentioned.